Cat rescue – is adoption an option for you ?

 Five reasons to adopt an older cat

-Every year, thousands of cats are abandoned to rescue centres and shelters across the country.
+Every year, over a hundred thousand cats are abandoned to rescue centres and shelters across the country.
 Regardless of their age, these cats need a warm, safe and loving home.

 That need is greater for senior cats.
-Older cats tend to be overlooked at shelters – after all, it’s hard to resist the cuteness of a kitten – and can sometimes linger at rescue centres for months or years without being adopted.
+Older cats tend to be overlooked at shelters.
+After all, it’s hard to resist the cuteness of a kitten, and older cats can sometimes linger at rescue centres for months or years without being adopted.

 If you’re thinking about welcoming a cat into your home, consider adopting a senior cat.
-Rescuing an older cat could be the right option for you and your family because:
+Rescuing an older cat could be the right option for you and your family for several reasons:

-1. They tend to have mellower temperaments than kittens.
+• They tend to have mellower temperaments than kittens

-2. Their personalities are already set, so you know what you’re getting.
+• Their personalities are already set, so you know what you’re getting

-3. They can get along better with cats already in your home.
+• They can get along better with cats already in your home

-5. They are often less expensive to adopt.
+• They are often less expensive to adopt

 1. Older cats tend to have mellower temperaments

 Senior cats naturally have less energy than kittens or younger cats – and that may be just what you’re looking for in a feline companion.
-While kittens can be more demanding of your time and attention – waking you up in the middle of the night to play or eat, or generally finding trouble or making mischief – an older cat will be content to nap, cuddle and roam your home independently.
+While kittens can be more demanding of your time and attention – waking you up in the middle of the night to play or eat, or generally finding trouble or making mischief, an older cat will be content to nap, cuddle and roam your home independently after they have been properly introduced.
+Check out our guide to bringing home a new adult cat.

 2. Their personalities are already set